ethereum/pm/AllCoreDevs-Meetings/Meeting 140.md

 **danny**: You can send the get later.

-**Andrew Ashikhmin**: um so yeah about Erigon’s implementation.
+**Andrew Ashikhmin**: So yeah about Erigon’s implementation.
 Right now it's really simplistic and doesn't have any hacks.
 So when we receive requests for to build a new payload we start building it on the side and we when we receive our getPayload, if that building process is finished then return the built block.
 Otherwise we return a pre-populated empty block.
 But that's probably too simplistic and what I’m currently thinking about doing is that when we receive getPayload, and we still haven't finished building the block, what I want to do is to stop adding more transactions into the block.
 But then we will need some time to actually finish sealing the block, calculating this stage root and like finalizing the block.
 So, to my mind, there won't be any artificial waiting period, but it won't be like super instantaneous it won't be a microsecond.
 It will be I don't know, maybe, 10s of milliseconds in some cases, to finalize the block.
 That's my current thinking.

 **Micah Zoltu**: My gut.
 Personally, is that if you've got a block and you're kind of iterating through the transactions and you get getPayload and you need to cut off iterating transactions and you just start your sealing process, and then you send.
 To me that feels like it fits the bill of as soon as possible.
 I don't know how other feel but I don't personally have a problem with the strategies described.